Dpw506/TLCKD-Net/README.md

 # TLCKD-Net
 ## Transformer With Large Convolution Kernel Decoder Network for Salient Object Detection in Optical Remote Sensing Images

-The official pytorch implementation of the paper
+The official pytorch implementation of the paper "Transformer With Large Convolution Kernel Decoder Network for Salient Object Detection in Optical Remote Sensing Images"

 coming soon